 We have a brilliant folk music scene here in Australia with events generally marked by a relaxed family friendly atmosphere, fine musicians and yarn spinners a plenty.
-Each festival has it's own character, some prefering traditional folk whilst others favour contemporary folk with a big twist of world music.
-You will find well over 60 event details in our annual calendar.
+You will find details of well over 60 events in our annual calendar.
 More

 Australia's flower festivals mostly take place in the southern spring with the majority happening in September through November.
 An exception is Caloundra Ginger Flower Festival in sub-tropical Queensland which takes place in January.
 More